Brad Ashford: Political positions

 In 1988, Ashford, Jerry Chizek, and Bernice Labedz sponsored legislation that would require all video-cassettes marketed to minors to be given a rating label.
 The bill was created in response to complaints that Faces of Death and other graphic movies lacked warning labels.

 In 1990, Ashford introduced an amendment that would allow the state legislature to confirm members of the appellate court, but it failed with twenty-one to eight voting against it.

 On April 3, 1991, he voted in favor of legislation altering Nebraska's method of electoral college allotment from winner-take-all to being distributed to the statewide winner and the winner of each congressional district.
 The legislation was later signed into law by Governor Ben Nelson.

-Health
+Abortion

 In 1992, a legal challenge was brought against Pennsylvania's abortion laws.
 Thirteen governors, twelve lieutenant governors, seventeen attorneys general, nine hundred ninety-five state legislators signed a friend of the court brief to support a woman's right to get an abortion.
 Ashford and seven other Nebraskan senators signed the brief.

 In 2010, he proposed an amendment to an abortion bill to allow illegal immigrants to receive state-funded prenatal care.
 He cited reports showing the illegal immigrants were getting abortions as they lacked Medicaid coverage.

+Affordable Care Act

-On September 18, 2014, Ashford debated incumbent Representative Lee Terry and during the debate he stated that he would have voted against the Patient Protection and Affordable Care Act as it lacked bipartisan support.
+On September 18, 2014, Ashford debated incumbent representative Lee Terry and during the debate he stated that he would have voted against the Affordable Care Act as it lacked bipartisan support.
 Ashford later criticized Don Bacon after he voted for a partial repeal of the Affordable Care Act.